Meet Our Current Fellows

 First Year of Fellowship

 The clinical experience is enhanced by didactics specifically tailored to the knowledge base of the first-year fellow.
-A Summer Session provides information about the policies and procedures for documentation, communication, the differences between working with adult patients and with child patients and their families, the initial assessment, engagement strategies when working with youth and families, skills in managing a crisis situation, and the attitude expected towards patients, families, and multidisciplinary teams.
+Structured learning occurs either in the setting of protected didactic time on Thursday afternoon or more informal and interactive “Lunch and Learn” sessions on Mondays and Tuesdays.
+A Summer Session provides information about policies and procedures for documentation, communication, the initial assessment, engagement strategies when working with youth and families, skills in managing crisis situations, and the essentials of pediatric formulation and psychopharmacology.
 In addition, throughout the year there are didactics on critical journal reading, the consultation process, child and adolescent psychopharmacology, ethics, forensics, development, and the social determinants of health.
-Also, there are lectures on psychotherapy techniques including family therapy, cognitive behavior therapy, parent management training, and dialectical behavioral therapy.
+There are also lectures on psychotherapy techniques including family therapy, cognitive behavior therapy, parent management training, and dialectical behavioral therapy.
+Our learning schedule includes:

 Second Year of Fellowship